devdgunda/kojidoc/README.txt

-The AIM to doc the stuff in lay man terms!
+The aim to doc the stuff in lay man terms!